Mumps, Measles, Rubella Immunity

 Can I have the MMR vaccine even if I have some immunity?

 Yes, it’s safe to receive MMR vaccine even if you have some prior immunity.
 Having some antibodies does not prevent getting vaccinated again.
-If your test shows borderline immunity or if you’re unsure, revaccination is safe and will boost your antibody levels.
-A second dose of vaccine can be particularly beneficial if immunity is waning.
+If your test shows borderline immunity, revaccination is safe and will boost your antibody levels.

 How long does immunity take to develop after MMR vaccination?

 Most people develop detectable antibodies within 2–4 weeks of MMR vaccination.
 Peak antibody levels are reached within 4–6 weeks.
-If you’ve just had an MMR booster, it’s advisable to wait 4–6 weeks before having immunity re-tested to see the full boost in antibody levels.
+If you’ve just had an MMR booster, wait 4–6 weeks before having immunity re-tested to see the full boost in antibody levels.

 I had MMR as a child — will immunity still show up?

 Yes.
 If you were vaccinated as a child, protective antibodies should still be detectable in your blood as an adult.
 MMR-induced immunity is very stable; most vaccinated people retain lifelong immunity.
-However, some people (particularly those vaccinated in earlier decades) may show waning immunity, especially for mumps, in which case a booster may be beneficial.
+However, some people (particularly those vaccinated in earlier decades) may show waning immunity, especially for mumps.

 Is this test suitable if I’m pregnant?

-Yes, testing before pregnancy is highly recommended.
-However, if you’re currently pregnant and test shows low rubella immunity, you should wait until after delivery to receive an MMR booster (as the vaccine contains live attenuated virus and is not given during pregnancy).
-Testing in pregnancy is still valuable to identify low immunity so you can arrange vaccination after delivery.
+Testing before pregnancy is highly recommended.
+However, if you’re currently pregnant and the test shows low rubella immunity, you should wait until after delivery to receive an MMR booster (as the vaccine contains live attenuated virus and is not given during pregnancy).

 Related tests